dndg/FinderOptaWatchdogTutorial/content.md

 writing the missing part of `setup()`, our program would reach the `loop()` function.
 Since this function does not call `kick()`, the watchdog would intervene after ten seconds from the last time it was fed, restarting Finder Opta.
-This also helps us understand that if we decide to use a watchdog timer, it will be our responsibility to regularly call the feed function to avoid unwanted restarts.
+This also helps us understand that if we decide to use a watchdog timer inside a sketch, it will be our responsibility to regularly call the feed function to avoid unwanted restarts.

 Note that the duration is expressed in milliseconds, so we set a value of `10000`.
 On the Arduino IDE serial monitor, we will see a message printed